TOOLS

 Award Procedure

-Each applicant will receive a written notification of the outcome of the objective review process and whether the application was selected for funding.
-Applicants who are selected for funding may be required to respond in a satisfactory manner to Conditions placed on their application before funding may proceed.
+Applicants who were selected for funding may be required to respond in a satisfactory manner to conditions placed on their application before funding may proceed.
 Letters of notification do not provide authorization to begin performance.
-The Notice of Grant Award, which is signed by the Grants Management Officer and is sent to the applicant agency’s Authorized Representative, is the authorizing document.[g2].

 Deadlines